 Do you have a chipped or cracked tooth?
-Maybe you want to whiten discolored or stained teeth.
-Tooth bonding is a quick and easy solution to cosmetic dental problems that many patients face.
+Maybe you want to whiten a single discolored or stained tooth.
+Dental bonding is a quick and easy solution to cosmetic dental problems that many patients face.
+A teeth bonding treatment can address many imperfections.

 The Tooth Bonding Procedure

-Before treatment, Dr. Goyal will go over your oral health history, budget, and goals to ensure that tooth bonding is right for you.
+Before the bonding procedure, Dr. Goyal will go over your oral health history, and goals to ensure that tooth bonding is right for you.
 He will prepare the tooth receiving treatment by removing a small amount of tooth enamel.
-Then a biocomposite material is shaped and sculpted onto the tooth.
-The material is molded to the desired shape and size and then color-matched.
-Dr. Goyal then uses a curing light for the final cosmetic restoration.
+Then he will shape and sculpt a biocomposite compound onto the tooth.
+He will make sure to mold it to the desired shape and size before using a curing light to set it in place.

 Is Dental Bonding Right For You?

 We always want to ensure that you get the perfect treatment for your needs.
-That’s why we always schedule a consultation to start a treatment plan before moving forward with anything.
-We perform a full oral exam and talk about your goals, needs, and budget.
-Dental bonding is ideal because it’s a temporary, removable restoration.
-It treats many of the same concerns as porcelain veneers but in a more temporary capacity.
+That’s why we always schedule a consultation to create a treatment plan before moving forward with anything.
+We perform a full dental exam to discuss your goals, needs, and more.
+Dental bonding treats many of the same concerns as porcelain veneers, but in a more temporary capacity.

-Bonding is one of the few dental restorations that’s completely removable.
-This means that more patients are eligible for a bonding procedure.
-Because it’s temporary, dental bonding can be used to fix chipped teeth and other concerns, even in children.
-Even though their mouths are growing and changing, dental bonding won’t hinder any development.
-It’s a more cost-effective solution, too, because it’s temporary.
-Because of this, almost every patient is eligible for dental bonding treatment.
+Bonding is one of the few cost-effective dental restorations that’s removable.
+This means that more patients are eligible for the dental bonding treatment option.
+Because it’s temporary, dental bonding can fix chipped teeth and other concerns, even in children.
+Even though children’s mouths are still growing and changing, dental bonding won’t hinder oral development.

-Dental bonding takes care of many aesthetic dental problems, but not all of them, especially in a more restorative capacity.
-It may not be durable enough to treat certain conditions or issues.
-For instance, dental bonding can help broken teeth, but not if too much of the tooth structure is gone.
-Sometimes, other restorations are the only thing that can help you avoid losing your tooth.
-Dental crowns are often what we turn to in these situations.
+Dental bonding takes care of many aesthetic dental problems, especially in a more restorative capacity.
+However, it may not be durable enough to treat certain conditions or issues.
+For instance, dental bonding can help broken teeth, but not if too much of the natural tooth structure is missing.
+Other restorations, like dental crowns, are sometimes the only thing that can help you avoid losing your tooth.

 Teeth Bonding Versatility

 One of the best parts about dental bonding is its malleability.
-Because it can be molded into different shapes easily, it makes it something that can treat all sorts of concerns.
-The bonding material can be a thin layer covering a discolored tooth and sculpted so that it lays flush with the rest of your teeth.
-We can also mold the material so that it fills out a section of your tooth that’s been broken off.
-It’s shaped based on the look and size of your teeth in that area, so it looks like your natural tooth.
+Because we can mold it into different shapes easily, it can treat all sorts of concerns.
+The bonding resin can be a thin layer covering a discolored tooth so that it lays flush with the rest of your teeth.
+We can also mold the compound so that it fills out a section of your tooth that broke off.

-Bonding can treat problems both big and small, too.
-We can always get more bonding material and color-match it to the rest of your teeth.
+Bonding can treat problems both large and small too.
+We can always use more bonding resin and color-match it to the rest of your teeth.
 Whether you have a tiny cosmetic chip or you’re covering your whole tooth, it’s not a problem.
-We’ll ensure that we have the right amount of bonding material to completely fix your concerns.
+We’ll ensure that we have the right amount of bonding composite resin to completely fix your concerns.

 Dental Bonding FAQs